Alexandra Schmitz · Art de l’Anglage · Les Brenets

 • Teach without dilution

-• Follow progress closely
+• Follow rework closely

 • Maintain a clear standard